594422814/TransformerTrack/ltr/README.md

 ## Trackers
  The framework currently contains the training code for the following trackers.

-### PrDiMP
- The following setting files can be used train the DiMP networks, or to know the exact training details.
- - [dimp.prdimp18](train_settings/dimp/prdimp18.py): The default settings used for training the PrDiMP model with ResNet-18 backbone.
- - [dimp.prdimp50](train_settings/dimp/prdimp50.py): The default settings used for training the PrDiMP model with ResNet-50 backbone.
- - [dimp.super_dimp](train_settings/dimp/super_dimp.py): Combines the bounding-box regressor of PrDiMP with the standard DiMP classifier and better training and inference settings.

-### DiMP
+### TrDiMP/TrSiam
- The following setting files can be used train the DiMP networks, or to know the exact training details.
+ The following setting file can be used train the TrDiMP/TrSiam network, or to know the exact training details.
- - [dimp.dimp18](train_settings/dimp/dimp18.py): The default settings used for training the DiMP model with ResNet-18 backbone.
- - [dimp.dimp50](train_settings/dimp/dimp50.py): The default settings used for training the DiMP model with ResNet-50 backbone.
+ - [dimp.prdimp18](train_settings/dimp/transformer_dimp.py): The default settings used for training the TrDiMP/TrSiam model with ResNet-50 backbone.

 ### ATOM
  The following setting file can be used train the ATOM network, or to know the exact training details.